Program Signals Overview for ERAS Applicants

 Programs are instructed to use program signals as one piece of information to consider during the interview selection process only, because applicants may change their preferences after interview season.
 To assist with the admission process, programs can filter applicants based on program signals.
 Although programs have been advised that signals are not to be used in isolation as a screening tool, some programs may use them during screening.

-• Seventy-five percent of program directors agreed that program signals helped them identify applicants whom they would have otherwise overlooked.
+• Seventy-one percent of program directors agreed that program signals helped them identify applicants who they would have otherwise overlooked.

 • Program directors reported using applicants’ signals during various stages of the application process:

-• As part of a holistic application review to decide whom to interview (91% of respondents).
+• As part of a holistic application review to decide who to interview (53% of respondents).

-• As a tiebreaker to help decide whom to interview (86% of respondents).
+• As a tiebreaker to help decide who to interview (26% of respondents).

-For more detailed information on how programs and individual specialties used program signals in the ERAS 2023 season, refer to the report that includes the final results of the Program Director Survey.
+For more detailed information on how programs and individual specialties used program signals in the 2024 ERAS season, refer to the results of the Program Director Reaction Survey on the ERAS Statistics webpage.

 Return to Top ↑